Take these suggestions, and you’ll walk away with money in your pocket and enlightenment for your brain.

 The National Center for Atmospheric Research (NCAR)

 If you’ve been perplexed by weather phenomena, perhaps it’s time to head to Boulder to visit the National Center for Atmospheric Research.
-Devoted to atmospheric and related sciences, NCAR’s visitor center is open daily to the public.
-At noon Monday through Friday, enjoy a one-hour tour that informs guests about climate and weather from the perspective of a world-class laboratory.
+Devoted to atmospheric and related NCAR's one-hour tour that informs guests about climate and weather from the perspective of a world-class laboratory.
 The views of beautiful Boulder from atop the center’s perch can’t be beat.

 Know Before You Go: